line/line-sdk-starter-ios/README.md

 This is a small toy app that exercises the LINE SDK login and profile APIs.
 It is meant to be a starting point for developers wishing to use these in their own application.

+## Before starting

+To start integrating your service with LINE, register to become a LINE Partner (https://developers.line.me/requestform/input) and read the development guide (https://developers.line.me/ios/overview).

 ## Getting started

 To build the app, first check out the repository.